AckeeCZ/ackee-guardian/README.md

 ### Core

-Contains basic core security-related logic like `MasterKey` class (rewritten from Jetpack Security) that is used by other modules to encrypt the data.
+Contains basic core security logic like `MasterKey` class (rewritten from Jetpack Security) that is used by other modules to encrypt the data.
 You don't have to depend on this module directly, if you use `datastore` modules or `jetpack`.